rsyncOSX/mydocsy/content/en/docs/updateconfiguration.md

 categories = ["synchronize"]
 +++

-To update a task, select the task and to save changes, select the `checkmark` icon on the toolbar or use the `Enter` key.
+To update a task, select the task and then select the checkmark icon on the toolbar or press the Enter key.

 {{< figure src="/images/add/update.png" alt="" position="center" style="border-radius: 8px;" >}}

-#### Global changes

-Global changes, either parts of string or full string.
-This function might be used to change and update all tasks in one go.
-You might update task by task, but if there are changes to all tasks this is an effective method to apply changes.

-- an example, parts of remote catalog is changed, update all tasks in one go
+*Global changes*, either partial or complete string modifications, can be applied to all tasks simultaneously.
+While updating tasks individually may be feasible, this method is more effective for modifying all tasks.

+**Example:**
-  - the `$` is used as split character, the string `backups $ newbackup` updates all remote catalogs
-  - if no split character `$`, the complete string is replaced
+Suppose parts of a remote catalog need to be updated.
+The `$` character serves as a split character, allowing the string `backups $ newbackup` to update all remote catalogs.
+If no split character is present, the entire string is replaced.

+**Remote User and Server:**
-- there is no split character for remote user and remote server
+There is no split character for remote users and servers.

+**Data Confirmation and Storage Update:**
-- changes of data to be confirmed before update and write updated data to storage
+Changes to data must be confirmed before being updated and written to storage.

+**Dynamic View Updates:**
-- and when split character `$` is added, the view updates dynamically with string of replace
+When a split character `$` is added, the view dynamically updates with the replaced string.

 {{< figure src="/images/add/replace1.png" alt="" position="center" style="border-radius: 8px;" >}}

-The remote catalog `/backups/` is updated on all tasks to `/newbackup/`.
-By pressing enter in any field will commit changes, by confirm.

 {{< figure src="/images/add/replace2.png" alt="" position="center" style="border-radius: 8px;" >}}

 #### Catalogs

-Selecting the `Home` icon lists all catalogs from your `$Home`.
-If there is attached a local disk, the mounted volumes are presented.
+Selecting the "Home" icon displays all catalogs from your "$Home" directory.
+If a local disk is attached, the mounted volumes are also presented.
-Select the homecatalog and mounted volume, return to main Task view and RsyncUI suggest some values.
+Select the home catalog and the mounted volume.
+Return to the main Task view, and RsyncUI will suggest some values.

 {{< figure src="/images/add/homecatalog.png" alt="" position="center" style="border-radius: 8px;" >}}

-Return, select the left arrow on the toolbar, to main Task view.
-To add suggested task select `checkmark` on the toolbar.

 {{< figure src="/images/add/homecatalog_return.png" alt="" position="center" style="border-radius: 8px;" >}}